haganenoneko/haganenoneko.github.io/_pages/about.md

 *Welcome to my homepage.*

-I am currently a medical student at the University of British Columbia in Vancouver, Canada.
-My inicipient interests in medicine currently include radiology and pediatrics, although these are highly variable.
+I am currently a 2nd-year medical student at the University of British Columbia in Vancouver, Canada.
+My inicipient interests in medicine currently include endocrinology, oncology, and hematology.
 At the moment, I am using this site to record random thoughts and notes from my readings and studies.
 These can be accessed at [../posts/](Posts).

 In the past, I completed a Master's thesis on the kinetics of cardiac pacemaker channels [\[1](#ref-1)-[3\]](#ref-3), and I briefly supported a project on post-operative decline in children with severe neurological deficits [[4]](#ref-4).